amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 We have identified several features implicit to the problem of error detection and correction in general, and of language linting specifically.

-Large scale problems require scalable resources
+Large-scale problems require scalable resources
 -----------------------------------------------

 Open source license allows the community of users to become a community of builders.